Seeking therapy can be a daunting task for anyone, especially if you’re new to the process.

 Once you have found a few potential therapists, schedule a free consultation with each of them.
-During the consultation, discuss your needs, goals and ask about their experience in treating your specific issues.
+During the consultation, discuss your needs, and goals and ask about their experience in treating your specific issues, such as depression.

 This is also an opportunity to see if you have a good rapport with the therapist, as well as a chance to assess their communication style, professionalism, and empathy.